 - Mass Communication Core: 18 crs

-- Visual Communication Sequence: 24 crs
+- Digital Communication Sequence: 24 crs

-- Electives: 39 crs
+- General Electives: 39 crs

 - Loyola Core - majors complete the full scope of the Loyola Core with 39 crs in Loyola Core requirement areas.
 Modifications include: